NORi: An ML-Augmented Ocean Boundary Layer Parameterization

 \authors{Xin Kai Lee, Ali Ramadhan, Andre Souza, Gregory LeClaire Wagner, Simone Silvestri, John Marshall and Raffaele Ferrari}

 \correspondingauthor{Xin Kai Lee}{me@xinkailee.com}

-\begin{keypoints} \item NORi uses neural networks to augment a downgradient physical closure to parameterize ocean boundary layer turbulence. \item \textit{A posteriori} calibration, where loss depends on variable trajectories instead of instantaneous fluxes, ensures robust numerical stability. \item NORi is tested against large-eddy simulations and is found to be numerically stable when embedded in an idealized 3D ocean model. \end{keypoints}
+\begin{keypoints} \item NORi uses neural networks to augment a Richardson number-based closure of turbulent vertical mixing in the ocean boundary layer. \item \textit{A posteriori} calibration, where loss depends on variable trajectories rather than instantaneous fluxes, ensures robust numerical stability. \item NORi outperforms baselines on idealized simulations, closely tracks column observations, and is numerically stable in an idealized 3D setup. \end{keypoints}